AmirRonaghy/CS50-FinalProject/README.md

-# CS50-Intro-to-CS
+# CS50 Final Project
-This repository hosts my project and assignment files for the Harvard / edX CS50 Introduction to Computer Science course.
+This repository hosts my final project for the Harvard / edX CS50 Introduction to Computer Science course.
+The project involves the development of a full-stack AI web application that allows students to practice their basic conversational skills in a foreign language.
+The web app features a chatbot that can understand the intent of the student’s dialog and respond accordingly thanks to the use of natural language processing, deep learning and cloud-based AI services.
+Students interact with the chatbot via a front end developed in HTML, CSS and JavaScript with Python as the server-side language, TensorFlow for deep learning and a SQL database to manage user and session data on the back end.

+As of March 2022, the project is in the final stages of development.
+A full set of instructions for running the application is forthcoming.